camunda/camunda-docs/docs/self-managed/concepts/multi-tenancy.md

 The `<default>` tenant identifier is a reserved identifier and it can't be modified by users.
 :::

-Organizations can add additional tenants and their identifiers may have the following:
+Organizations can add additional tenants.
+Camunda Identity verifies that the tenant identifiers satisfy the following
+criteria:

 - Alphanumeric characters
 - Dashes (`-`)